newrelic/newrelic-telemetry-sdk-node/README.md

 ## Span Overview and Examples

-To get stared with spans, use code similar to the following.
+To get stared with spans, you'll use code similar to the following.

     // @TODO: Typescript or Javascript?
 Dependant on how we publish
     // code samples that shows how to instantiate a span, add it to